paulhauner/prophessor/walkthroughs/create_diffs_for_marking.md

 This guide is assuming you have already done the following things:

-- Enrolled all your markers into Phabricator using prophessor's `enroll` command and a `.csv` of your student users.
+- Enrolled all your markers into Phabricator using prophessor's `enroll` command with a `.csv` of your student users.
 - Created all your groups in Phabricator using prophessor's `create-student-groups` command.
-- Enrolled all your markers into Phabricator using prophessor's `enroll` command and a `.csv` of your marker users.
+- Enrolled all your markers into Phabricator using prophessor's `enroll` command with a `.csv` of your marker users.

 ### Server Setup